WHAT IS FULL COVERAGE CAR INSURANCE?

-Property damage covers the associated costs that stem from having to repair or replace property that results from a car accident.
-This includes other vehicles, fixed property, utility poles, and fences, among other items.
-This type of coverage also aids the insured driver with a legal defense if the accident results in a lawsuit.
+Property damage helps pay for the associated costs that stem from having to repair or replace property that results from a car accident.
+This can include damage to other vehicles, property, utility poles, fences, and more.
+Additionally, this type of coverage also aids the insured driver with a legal defense if the accident results in a lawsuit.